-From the "Burying Ground Society of the Free People of Color" cemetery established in 1815 to the resting place of luminaries such as John Marshall, the revered U.S. Supreme Court Justice, Parks, Recreation, and Community Facilities (PRCF) operate seven municipal cemeteries: active cemeteries are Maury Cemetery, Oakwood Cemetery, Riverview Cemetery, Mt.
-Olivet Cemetery and inactive cemeteries are Shockoe Hill Cemetery, Barton Heights Cemetery and St. John's Cemetery.
+From the "Burying Ground Society of the Free People of Color" cemetery established in 1815 to the resting place of luminaries such as the revered U.S. Supreme Court Justice John Marshall, Parks, Recreation, and Community Facilities (PRCF) operates seven municipal cemeteries.
+Active cemeteries are Maury Cemetery, Oakwood Cemetery, Riverview Cemetery, and Mt.
+Olivet Cemetery.
+Inactive cemeteries are Shockoe Hill Cemetery, Barton Heights Cemetery and St. John's Cemetery.
 The Barton Heights Cemeteries and Shockoe Hill Cemetery are on the Virginia Landmarks Register and the National Register of Historic Places and nearly all have important historical interest as well as providing a beautiful and meaningful service to our residents.